Info icon

 To upgrade your previous generation Amazon EC2 instances to their latest generation equivalents, perform the following operations:

-IMPORTANT: The following procedure assumes that the Amazon EC2 instances selected for reconfiguration (upgrade) are NOT currently used in production or for critical operations.
+IMPORTANT: The following procedure assumes that the Amazon EC2 instances selected for upgrade are not currently used in production or for critical operations.

 Using AWS CloudFormation